 Lastly, if you like having an agitator in your washing machine, you’re really only able to get one in a top loader.
 More and more top-loaders are being made without agitators, but there are plenty that still have them.
 Front-loaders do not have them at all.

 Front-loaders have some perks, too.
 For example, front loaders can be stacked with a dryer.
 This saves space, which is important to many people.

 It is also easier to reach the wet laundry in a front loader.
 You don’t need to stand on your tip-toes and reach into the bottom of a washer-like you do with a front loader.
 If you are less than 5 feet tall, this may be important to you.

 There may be other things some people like about front loaders, such as their sleek look.

 Which Is Better For Cloth Diapers?

 Ultimately, which type of washing machine to use boils down to personal preference.
-However, based on my personal experience, I do think any sort of cloth diaper issue is easier solved with a top loader.
-Being able to adjust the water level is HUGE.
+However, based on my personal experience, I do think any sort of cloth diaper issue is easier solved with a top loader with agitator.
+Being able to adjust the water level and have extra agitation is HUGE.

 This is not to say that you can’t cloth diaper with a front loader–you definitely can, and I am currently doing it!
 Our new house has a front loader.

 But I would be lying if I said I wasn’t secretly hoping the machine would die so I can go out and get a top loader.
 It’s what I used to have and I miss it.

 I had a much easier time using plant-based detergents when I had an agitator, too.
 In a front loader, I am not able to use enough water or get as much agitation as is needed with a plant-based detergent.